-As at March 31, 2023, the Company's financial liabilities consist of accounts payable & accrued liabilities and the current portion of community projects and other liability, principal and interest payment of convertible debentures, deferred obligation to Equinox, streaming arrangements, lease obligations and note payable totaling \$51.1 million, which are expected to be paid over the next twelve months, and the long-term portion of such liabilities of \$73.1 million, which are expected to be paid over the next five years.
+As at June 30, 2023, the Company's financial liabilities consist of accounts payable & accrued liabilities and the current portion of community projects and other liability, principal and interest payment of convertible debentures, streaming arrangements, lease obligations and note payable totaling \$46.8 million, which are expected to be paid over the next twelve months, and the long-term portion of such liabilities of \$102.8 million, which are expected to be paid over the next six years.
+With the current liquidity position, material uncertainty remains in relation to the ability of the Company to achieve the operating results and necessary cash flow generation from the Mercedes Mine in order to avoid seeking additional financing, which may give rise to significant doubt about the Company's ability to continue as a going concern.

 The Company is in the process of improving its working capital by updating its mine production plan and shifting to a bulk mining methodology which is expected to increase production output and reduce cost of sales moving forward.
-The Company is also trying to raise additional funds to meet its short-term obligations.
+As at the date of this MD&A, the Company successfully raised \$6.2 million (\$4.2 million subsequent to June 30, 2023) via private placement financing to improve the Company's liquidity.
+The Company will monitor its cash requirements and the economic conditions closely and may further take steps to improve liquidity via financing or some other methods.